PechayClub/BurnutsPlusTNTandDisparityMod/README.md

 ### How

-Build the mod with the MCreator or use command and type 'Gradlew Build' to build the mod.
+Build the mod with the MCreator or use command and type `gradlew build` to build the mod.

 Do not use IntelliJ IDEA to build Minecraft Mods!